Designing Schemas for Messy Real-World Business Logic

 This works at the application level but sacrifices database integrity.
 There's no foreign key constraint. notable_id might reference a row that doesn't exist.
 The database cannot enforce referential integrity.

-The Robust Pattern: Multiple Foreign Keys
+The Better Pattern: Multiple Foreign Keys

 Use nullable foreign keys for each possible parent: